Where to Stay in Stockholm: The Ultimate Guide to the Best Neighborhoods

 Djurgården – Best for Families, Nature & Museums

-Djurgården is Stockholm’s green island - full of museums, parks, gardens, and attractions like the Vasa Museum, Skansen, and Gröna Lund amusement park.
+Djurgården is Stockholm's green island - full of museums, parks, gardens, and attractions like the Vasa Museum, Skansen, and Gröna Lund amusement park.
+This peaceful oasis offers a completely different pace from the city center while remaining easily accessible.

 Why stay here: